jesseloudon/jesseloudon.github.io/_posts/2020-11-10-Ansible on Azure Part 1.markdown

 - "AZURE"
 - "ANSIBLE"
 - "TERRAFORM"
-- "MOLECULE"
+- "MOLECULE-AZURE"
 ---
 Greetings fellow Azure enthusiasts.
-This 3-part series 'Ansible on Azure' will help you get started with developing Ansible playbooks on the Azure cloud.
-I've really enjoyed writing this series and hope you find use in my content.
+This is a 3-part series I've really enjoyed writing and hope you find use in my content.
+In this blog you'll discover the Ansible on Azure development ecosystem, key advantages/disadvantages, and how to get started.

 * [Part 1](https://jloudon.com/cloud/Ansible-on-Azure-Part-1/) covers the birds-eye solution overview and introduces you to key components.
 * [Part 2](https://jloudon.com/cloud/Ansible-on-Azure-Part-2/) showcases the Terraform module used to automate deployment of an Ansible control host into Azure.